Private lessons are available at three levels for credit:

 - Beginner - MUS 1811-1878 for beginners, which offers a half-credit per semester with no performance requirement.

-- Intermediate - MUS 2811-2878, which also offers a half-credit per semester and requires a short performance of ten minutes of music at the end of the second semester (and each semester thereafter).
+- Intermediate - MUS 2811-2878, which also offers a half-credit per semester and requires a short performance of seven minutes of music at the end of the second semester (and each semester thereafter).

 - Advanced - MUS 3805-3807, offers a full credit and requires a solo recital at the end of the semester as well as a writing component.
 One year of intermediate lessons for credit is a prerequisite.